hossam141/Work_Scenarios/Reducing Disk Latency in a Database-Heavy Application.md

 **Interviewer:** *How did you detect and resolve a disk latency issue in a database-heavy application on EKS?*

 ✅ **Your Answer:**
-*"While monitoring our Datadog dashboard, we noticed high `aws.rds.read_latency` values, indicating slow query execution in our EKS-based application.
-Since `pg_stat_statements` was not enabled, we used **Amazon RDS Performance Insights** to identify slow queries.
-Instead of upgrading RDS due to cost constraints, we worked with the **Dev Team to optimize queries and add indexing**.
-Additionally, we implemented a **Datadog alarm** to monitor `aws.rds.read_latency`, sending alerts to Slack and PagerDuty if it ex...
+*"While monitoring our Datadog dashboard, we noticed frequent **RDS CPU spikes** in our `RDS CPU Utilization - EKS Cluster` widget.
+However, after analyzing **Amazon RDS Performance Insights**, we discovered that the real issue was **high read latency (`aws.rds.read_latency`) rather than CPU contention**.
+Since `pg_stat_statements` was not enabled, we used **Performance Insights** to find slow queries.
+Instead of upgrading RDS due to cost constraints, we optimized queries with indexing and implemented a ...

 🚀 **With this answer, you showcase:**
 - **Cloud-native monitoring skills** (Datadog RDS metrics, AWS Performance Insights).
-- **Database query performance troubleshooting** (Using RDS Performance Insights instead of `pg_stat_statements`).
+- **Database performance troubleshooting** (Focusing on disk I/O instead of CPU).
-- **Cost-aware optimization strategies** (Improved query efficiency instead of upgrading RDS).
+- **Cost-aware optimization strategies** (Improving query efficiency instead of upgrading RDS).
-- **Cross-team collaboration** (Working with Devs to optimize queries).
 - **Proactive alerting** (Datadog alarm setup for future prevention).

 ---

 ✅ **Now, you're fully prepared to explain this performance optimization case in your SRE interview!** 🚀